 Located on the western bank of the Hautapu River, the town was built in a small basin surrounded by hills.
 Originally Taihape was a small natural clearing in dense bush, with the first European settlers arriving in 1894.

-Taihape's remote location provides challenges in accessing services, retirement housing and jobs.
+The remote location of Taihape provides challenges in accessing services, retirement housing and jobs.
 The underutilised rail line provides opportunity for improved connection to larger centres.